The Royal British Legion

 Penistone RBL Club

-British Legion poppyRBL clubs in this country are mostly intended for service (armed forces) and ex-service people with associate membership for non-service members.
-These days the members are mostly non-service.
+British Legion poppyRBL clubs in this country were originally intended for service (armed forces) and ex-service people, although these days the membership is mostly non-service.
 The Penistone RBL social club has always been a warm, comfortable and friendly place with a variety of company, entertainment and drinks.
-It used to be very difficult to join at one time (unless service or ex-service) with a long waiting list but this has eased off in recent times as the rules have been relaxed to encourage more members.
+It used to be very difficult to join (unless service or ex-service) with a long waiting list but this has eased off in recent times as the rules have been relaxed to encourage more members.
 Even so, members must be proposed by a member and scrutinised by the committee to filter out any undesirable characters.

-The Legion is mostly a haven for older people, who prefer a sedate atmosphere with good beers at the right price.
-I say 'sedate' here but entertainment in the lounge area can be as loud as any disco.
-Mind you, that makes sense really - young 'uns like it loud and old 'us are more deaf.
-The old gag is that the British Legion is 'a glimpse into the future'.
+The Legion is mostly a haven for older people, who prefer a sedate atmosphere and good beers at the right price.
+The hairy old gag is that the British Legion is 'like a glimpse into the future'.
+You might have read 'sedate' here but entertainment in the lounge area can be as loud as any disco.
+Mind you, that makes sense really; young people enjoy loud music while old people are more hard of hearing.
+The ones in the middle might prefer it to be turned down.

 Changes